 Objective:

-Learn how to slice an implicit body into an image stack for use with additive manufacturing printers that accept images.
+Learn how to slice an implicit body into an image stack for additive manufacturing printers that accept images.

 Applies to: